mahajanshrikant/mahajanshrikant/README.md

 ### Hi there 👋

+I'm Shrikant Mahajan from India, and I am working as Software Engineer.
+I really enjoy the figuring out the solution for coding problems.

 <!--
 **mahajanshrikant/mahajanshrikant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.